evert/evert.github.com/_posts/2022/2022-09-02-firefox-ubuntu-snap.md

 <img src="/assets/posts/firefox-snap.png" title="Update Firefox To Avoid Disruptions notification in Ubuntu" />

-This is just the stuff I ran into myself, I imagine the total list of bugs must be way higher.
+This is just the stuff I ran into myself, (and I have reported most of these).
+I imagine the total list of bugs must be way higher.
 I don't usually go out and complain on the internet like this, especially when it's about open source projects.
 I'm a Linux user, so I've kind of come to expect things to not be quite as polished as some of its commercial counterparts.
 They're small trade-offs to support Open Source.